ehsanmostajeran/cilium/README.md

 guestbook service is running*

-To test the guestbook example, open your browser and type `http://MASTER-IP:30000` and you should see it running.
+To test the guestbook example, open your browser and type `http://<NODE-WITH-GUESTBOOK-SERVICE-IP>:30000` and you should see it running.

+*To know which nodes have the `guestbook` service running run:
+`kubectl get pods -o wide` to see which nodes have pods starting with `guestbook-`.*

 ![guestbook-kubernetes](docs/guestbook-kubernetes.png)